dhanasekaranweb/subprocess-use-python-flask/README.md

 # subprocess-use-python-flask
 The subprocess used to avoid multi user session issue in hadoop and apache pyspark session.
-Subprocess will create unique job every requests
+Subprocess will create unique job for every requests

 # Python Flask